Kindlepreneur Book Description Generator [Blurb Formatting + AI]

 Tutorial on the Book Description Generator and Kindlepreneur's Other FREE Tools:

-We've got a lot of great free tools on the site (just look at the navigation for this page to see what else you can explore).
-For a complete rundown of what these free tools have to offer other authors, just watch this video where I break it down for you.
+I've got a lot of great free tools on the site (just look at the navigation for this page to see what else you can explore).
+For example, a complete rundown of what these free tools have to offer other authors, just watch this video where I break it down for you.

 Click HERE to see more videos like this